sbmlteam/libsbml/artefacts.md

 ## CentOS 6 ([ManyLinux2010](quay.io/pypa/manylinux2010_x86_64))

 - Precompiled version of libSBML, built using the XML parser library.
 Contains interfaces to C, C++, C# (Mono), Python, and R.
-- Precompiled R package for libSBML.
+- Precompiled R package for libSBML (as a separate artefact).